A mountain side covered in a thick layer of snow and ice, with in the distance a lone climber.

 The Mount Everest Foundation (MEF) is jointly administered by the Alpine Club and the Society.
 It funds exploratory scientific and mountaineering objectives in the world's mountain regions.

-In February 1955, Sir John Hunt announced the creation of the Mount Everest Foundation (MEF), dedicated to promoting the exploration of the world’s mountain regions.
+In February 1955, John Hunt announced the creation of the Mount Everest Foundation, which would use those funds to promote the exploration of the world’s mountain regions.

-The MEF has since provided support to mountaineering and scientific expeditions which endeavour to reach previously unclimbed peaks or unexplored regions which gather new geographic or scientific knowledge.
+The MEF has since provided support to mountaineering and scientific expeditions that endeavour to reach previously unclimbed peaks or unexplored regions and which gather new geographic or scientific knowledge.

 Notable first ascents and climbs

-Additionally, it has supported climbs on lower technical peaks such as Baintha Brakk (the Ogre), Changabang, Spantik, Taweche, Siguniang and Nyanchen Tanglha Southeast.
+Additionally, it has supported climbs on lower, technical peaks such as Baintha Brakk (the Ogre), Changabang, Spantik, Taweche, Siguniang and Nyainqentangla South East.

 Everest events at the Society